oarepo/vue-query-synchronizer/README.md

 ### Router configuration

-In router configuration, mark which query parameters should be synchronized with the component state:
+In router configuration, mark which query parameters with a given type and default value should be synchronized with the component state:

 ```javascript
 import { query } from '@oarepo/vue-query-synchronizer'